michelloworld/blockchain_ecommerce/README.md

 ### About the project

-Just a simple E-Commerce with Ethereum Smart contract.
+Just a simple E-Commerce written by Ethereum Smart contract & Reac.js

 ### How to run